coder-selvarajan/mywiki/docs/tech-trends.md

 title: Technology Trends
 ---

 I am very passionate about building web & mobile apps.
-I have list down some of technologies I have cross-across the path.
+I have listed down some of technologies I have come across the path.

 ## Building mobile apps
 Building mobile apps becoming super easier nowadays..
 There are native way of developing apps and there are hybrid way of developing the apps.
 Below list heads-up the area.